 - How is it going on?

-- Is it any good for business within a selected time period?
+- Is it any good for business within a selected period?

 From the technical standpoint, the descriptive operation can be explained as an elaborate “summarizing.”
 The algorithms process the datasets and arrange them according to the found patterns and defined settings and then present it in a comprehensive form.

-For example, you have the results of the marketing campaign for a certain period of time.
+For example, you have the results of the marketing campaign for a certain period.
 In this case, descriptive analytics shows the following stats of interacting with content:

 - Who (user ID);